Skip to content

 shell: /bin/zsh # Step-level override

 The shell value accepts either a string ("bash -e") or an array (["bash", "-e"]).
+Use shell_args when you want to keep the shell command and its default arguments separate.
 Arrays avoid quoting issues when you need multiple flags.

 When you omit a step-level shell, Dagu runs through the DAG shell (or system default) and automatically adds -e on Unix-like shells so scripts stop on first error.
 If you explicitly set shell on a step, include -e yourself if you want the same errexit behavior.